 Each of these offers an especially good activity booklet filled with activities that help kids engage in their surroundings and avoid busy work.
 Additionally, a couple of the parks listed offer special badges in addition to the park-specific badge options.

-Clearly, the this program is an awesome way to get your kids excited about visiting national parks.
+Clearly, this program is an awesome way to get your kids excited about visiting national parks.
 Why not get started right away by packing up an RV and hitting the road?
 You can help your Junior Rangers grow a badge collection to be proud of.